 The distribution of revenue from the tobacco product tax and cigarette tax is illustrated below.
 Through the Old Age Pension Fund, revenue from the original 20 percent tax on tobacco products is credited to the General Fund.2 The additional 20 percent tax resulting from the passage of Amendment 35 is constitutionally required to be distributed primarily to funds that provide moneys toward health care and tobacco prevention programs.3

 All 50 states tax tobacco products.
 Like Colorado, most states levy ad valorem (percentage of the value) taxes on wholesale or manufacturers’ prices.
 Among these states, Minnesota and Washington levy the highest taxes (at a rate of 95 percent), while South Carolina assesses the lowest rate (5 percent).
 Nine states tax fixed-dollar amounts on quantities of cigars and/or chewing tobacco.
+One state, Florida, has no tax on cigars.
+Twenty-seven states levy a tax on e-cigarettes in addition to cigarettes and other tobacco products.

 |Colorado Online Tax Handbook Home|